rdeane/MeqSilhouette/docs/source/usage.rst

    $ meqsilhouette /meqsdata/obs_settings.json

-Since */meqsdata* is where *~/data* is mounted, any output files must be written to */meqsdata* for them to be persist after the container is stopped.
+Since */meqsdata* is where *~/data* is mounted, any output files must be written to */meqsdata* for them to persist after the container is stopped.
 If the output files are written elsewhere, the execution will still be successful, but the files will not persist in host storage.
 To avoid this, the data generated must be manually copied into */meqsdata*.